Zoom Rooms Audio Guidelines

 - The DSP is external to Zoom and all processing and relationship between mic and speaker is completely external and Zoom's Software Audio Processing has been disabled.

 If the input and output device are the same, such as a Logitech Rally System, Logitech Meetup, Aver VB342, Polycom Trio, or rack-mounted DSP, that device will handle all of the audio logic that is needed to have an optimal audio experience.
-Since Zoom is not handling the DSP in this instance, the Software Audio Processing setting should be disabled.
+Since Zoom is not handling the DSP in this instance, Zoom Room noise suppression should be disabled.

 It is important to note that certain devices have been developed to automatically disable Zoom SAP upon selection.
 If any adjustment is made after the initial setup, Zoom SAP may be automatically enabled, which would not be desired in this situation.